WillNaf/Boston_Housing/README.md

 ## Decision Tree Depth vs. Accuracy Plot:
 Helps in understanding how the depth of the tree affects the model's accuracy and avoiding overfitting.
 ![tree_accuracy](https://github.com/WillNaf/Boston_Housing/assets/118142412/2b060623-e80b-4c1c-9273-93b8219ad396)

+In essence, this project provides a comprehensive exploration and analysis of the Boston Housing dataset, offering both regression and classification insights.
+The combination of EDA, regression modeling, and decision tree classification equips stakeholders with a multifaceted understanding of housing variables' relationships and their impact on median house values.